clarin-eric/fcs-sru-aggregator-ui/README.md

       - `srcUrl`: URL for JS script source to load Matomo/Piwik script, required, likely something like `<baseUrl>/matomo.js`
       - NOTE: if not set or any required value is likely invalid, then tracking will not be configured!
   - `FEATURE_QUERY_BUILDER`: boolean, whether to include a _Visual Query Builder_ (FCS-QL).
 If not specified (or explicitely set to `true`) then it will be excluded from the generated build.
 Enabling it, multiple output files will be generated, a `vendor/antlr.js` chunk as well as `*-query-builder-*.{js,css}` files that will be dynamically loaded when the UI requires them.
+  - `FEATURE_LAZY_LOADING`: boolean, whether to enable lazy loading of some optional component using dynamic imports, if not set to `true` (truthy value) then all optional components will be included statically (might be tree-shaken).

 Runtime configuration can be set using the `window.MyAggregator` object and needs to be included before the application script [`fcs-sru-aggregator-ui-X.Y.Z.js`](dist/lib/) is being loaded.
 They are completely optional but can be used to override bundle configuration.